Welcome to PART 3 (of 3) of my Disneyland on the Cheap series!

 Here are the shows we saw, all of which I recommend:

 - Not sure if this constitutes as a show, but the Jedi Training in Tomorrowland was AMAZING.
 We stumbled upon it on accident while getting lunch.
 We watched the entire show (watch the video above to see how interactive it is for kids), and Hutch was dying to be part of it.
-It only runs every few hours so we had to time it right, but we showed up for a later show and both he and Priya were picked.
-He still talks about how it was one of the greatest moments of his life to defeat Darth Vader…and he's never even seen Star Wars before!
+Sign ups happen first thing in the morning in Tomorrowland.
+My son still talks about how it was one of the greatest moments of his life to defeat Darth Vader…and he's never even seen Star Wars before!
 It was pretty magical.

-- You must see Fantasmic, their incredible fireworks night time show.
+- You must see one of their incredible fireworks night time shows.
 As explained in PART 2, remember to bring your glow sticks!
-I will say, it was a bit creepy, our kids were freaked out.
+We saw Fantasmic and I will say, it was a bit creepy, our kids were freaked out.
 Much of the show focuses on all the Disney villains, and it really made our kids nervous.
 But, in true Disney fashion, it ended with a happy ending which smoothed everything over.
 But just FYI if you have young/timid kids like we do.
 It was almost too much for some of our little ones.

 HOW TO SEE PRINCESSES!!